divadbaroon/Junov.1/usage/create_package/README.md

 mkdir entities.json, intents.json, utterances.json
 ```

-The 'entities.json' file contains the desired information returned from the user's speech.
-In this example it the was the user's google query:
+'entities.json' contains the desired information extracted from the user's speech.
+In this example, it's the user's Google query:
 ```json
 [
   {